nathanecross/seapipe/docs/source/index.rst

   :alt: Codacy Badge

 **seapipe** is a Python library for researchers intending to investigate sleep neurophysiology.
 The package reads EEG recordings with the purpose of detecting and analysing sleep events, such as *sleep architecture statistics*, *sleep spindles*, *slow oscillations*, *phase amplitude coupling*, and *power spectral analyses*.
-It offers a *simple* and *intuitive* API.

 It pulls functions from both the `Wonambi toolbox <https://wonambi-python.github.io/>`_ and the `MNE package <https://mne.tools/stable/index.html>`_

+It offers a *simple* and *intuitive*, yet *fully customisable* API.
+The major advantage of **seapipe** is that it can be deployed on full, diverse datasets that might require flexibility in certain parameters (e.g. electrode names, individualised frequency bands etc).
+The only requirement is that the data should be structured in `BIDS <https://bids-specification.readthedocs.io/en/stable/>`_.

 Check out the :doc:`usage` section for further information, including